MaartjePfauder/AnalysingData/Assignment3/readme.md

-# Assignment 3 – Probing and Prompting Large Language Models
+# Assignment 3 – Probing and prompting large language models

 ## Overview
 This assignment investigates how Large Language Models (LLMs) can be analysed using probing and prompting techniques.
 The assignment consists of two parts.
 Part 1 explores whether an LLM internally represents a story closer to its book or movie version through a research proposal and a small prompt experiment.
 Part 2 investigates whether an LLM can classify song lyrics by genre using zero-shot and few-shot prompting strategies.
 The implementation for Part 2 was done in Python using Ollama, pandas, sklearn, seaborn, and matplotlib.